This is the ultimate guide to a House Deposit when buying in Queensland.

 What are the guarantor loan requirements?

-- ✅ Needs to be from your immediate family, so your parents, siblings or grandparents.
-Some banks will also allow de facto partners, or in some cases uncles or aunts depending on their relationship with you.
+- Needs to be from your immediate family.
+This means your parents, siblings or grandparents.
+Some banks will also allow de facto partners, or in some cases, uncles or aunts depending on their relationship with you.

-- ✅ There needs to be enough equity in their home, typically the guarantor will need to Lowe less than 80% of the property value on their home loan.
-We’ll go into this more shortly.
+- There needs to be enough equity in their home.
+Typically, the guarantor must owe less than 80% of the property value on their home loan.
+We’ll go into this in more detail shortly.

-- ✅ Your guarantor needs to be currently working, a lot of banks will not allow a security guarantor from a retired or elderly guarantor.
-There are some exceptions, we have some banks that will accept self-funded retirees provided they get legal advice and have a reasonable exit strategy.
+- Your guarantor needs to be currently working.
+Many banks will not allow a security guarantor from a retired or elderly guarantor.
+However, there are some exceptions.
+We have some banks that will accept self-funded retirees, provided they get legal advice and have a reasonable exit strategy.

-- ✅ You need to be over 18 years old to apply for guarantor home loan
+You need to be over 18 years old to apply for a guarantor home loan.

 Unacceptable guarantors include: